Adoption Disclosure Services

 Or, to learn more about the procedures to apply for status, visit the website www.ainc-inac.gc.ca and consult the section: Indian Status: Who is Eligible?
 The site also has information about First Nations People and the services and benefits that are available to Status Indians.

 People who want to get in touch with their birth relatives can add their names to Ontario’s voluntary Adoption Disclosure Register.
 Please be advised that this is a passive registry, meaning no active search for birth family will be conducted if you register.
 If a birth family member has also registered, you will simply be provided with their contact information.
 The Adoption Disclosure Register is maintained by the Custodian of Adoption Information.
-There is no provision for any form of reunion or supportive adoption disclosure counselling.
+There is no provision for any form of reunion or supportive adoption disclosure counseling.
 For more information regarding this service, please visit www.serviceontario.ca or call 1-800-461-2156.

 The Custodian of Adoption Information is responsible for conducting severe medical searches.
-If you were adopted, are the descendent of an adopted person, or are a birth relative of an adopted person and you have a severe mental or physical illness, you may be eligible for a severe medical search.
+If you were adopted, are the descendant of an adopted person, or are a birth relative of an adopted person and you have a severe mental or physical illness, you may be eligible for a severe medical search.
 You can also apply if you are an adoptive parent and your adopted child is under 18.
 A severe medical search is conducted when it is likely to significantly increase the likelihood of diagnosing or treating a severe mental or physical illness.
 The Custodian of Adoption Information will attempt to locate and contact an adopted adult or a birth family member to get any information that would help.

 To learn more about this service, visit the website www.serviceontario.ca or call 1-800-461-2156.